Kblack0610/clickytheclicker/README.md

 # Clicky the Clicker

 An X11 autoclicker that clicks within specific application windows **without moving your physical mouse cursor**, allowing you to continue working normally while the autoclicker operates independently.
+This project now features a modular architecture with support for virtual pointers, OCR text recognition, and template matching.

 ## Features